GauravBurande/solana-web3-lite/README.md

 ### Create and transfer a token to a recipient Address

-This doesn't create the token metadata, we have `craeteTokenWithMetadata` for that.
+This doesn't create the token metadata, we have `createTokenWithMetadata` for that.

 ```javascript
 async function createTokenAndTransferToMe() {